AJDelgadillo/Credit_Risk_Analysis/README.md

 * In the image below we can see that this model has a precision score of 0.99 and a recall score of 0.94.

 ![EasyEnsembleClassifier_results.png](Resources/EasyEnsembleClassifier_results.png)

+# Summary:
+### Summary of results

+The results of the first four resampling techniques show balanced accuracy scores very close in range.
+RandomOverSampler, SMOTE, ClusterCentroids, and SMOTEENN have accuracy scores of 0.65, 0.66, 0.54, and 0.54, respectively.
+The last two techniques, BalancedRandomForestClassifier and EasyEnsembleClassifier have rather high accuracy scores.
+BalancedRandomForestClassifier has an accuracy score of 0.75 and EasyEnsembleClassifier has the highest accuracy score, 0.91.

+All six resampling methods yields a model with a very high precision score of 0.99.
+However, we are most concerned with the recall scores of each model.

+The resampling technique that resulted in the lowest recall score was the ClusterCentroids method, with has a recall score of 0.40.
+RandomOverSampler, SMOTE, and SMOTEENN have fairly close recall scores; 0.59, 0.69, and 0.61, respectively.
+The two ensemble techniques, BalancedRandomForestClassifier and EasyEnsembleClassifier both resulted in very high recall scores; 0.89 and 0.91, respectively.

+### Recommendation

+After testing and observing the results of all six resampling models I would suggest that the lending services company utilize the EasyEnsembleClassifier method.
+This method yielded the highest recall score, 0.91.
+This suggests that the model has very high sensitivity and can accurately identify the correct classification for each datapoint.

+Although I would be wary that this model might be showing signs of overfitting due to the very high accuracy score of 0.91, I would still recommend that the company uses this method rather than the others.
+It is more beneficial to be overly cautious in this analysis; since the amount of high-risk datapoints are so low we are more at risk of not catching those high-risk samples than incorrectly flagging the low-risk samples.